 First thing’s first, for any day out in Cornwall you will want to refuel the Cornish way, with a pasty, and Falmouth certainly has not shortage of traditional bakeries selling them.
 As you walk down its quaint streets every few yards are glowing shop windows displaying fresh golden pasties.

-With its busy docklands and thriving boat culture it’s not hard to spot that Falmouth has a strong maritime heritage due to its proximity to the water.
+With its busy docklands and thriving boat culture it’s not hard to spot that Falmouth has a strong maritime heritage.
 It’s a huge hotspot for sailing, fishing and diving but for those who don’t want to get their feet wet, there’s always the Maritime Museum to check out.